-Prerequisite(s): BIO 1105, 1106, 1305, and 1306; consent of instructor.
+Prerequisite(s): BIO 1105, 1305; and either BIO 1106, 1306 or BIO 1406; consent of instructor.

 Use and operation of the transmission electron microscope and ancillary equipment as instruments of biological research, with special emphasis on tissue preparation, sectioning, examination, data acquisition, and photography.